sergiusens/blog/content/posts/Recovering-Ubuntu-Core.md

 - `recovery`, with all those snappy packages passed in the command line and a grub's `core.img`.

+I want to take into account again that this `uflash` thing is just for play and its cli will likely be different if it comes to fruition.

 ## Recovering

 The `grub.cfg` put into `recovery` would boot into `recovery` using the